scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/copy_object.rst

 you want to copy the object from and the region you want to copy the object to must be enabled for your account.

-A copy request might return an error when S3 Connector receives the copy request or while S3 Connector is copying the files.
+A copy request might return an error when Zenko receives the copy request or while Zenko is copying the files.
 If the error occurs before the copy operation starts, you receive a standard S3 error.
 If the error occurs during the copy operation, the error response is embedded in the 200 OK response.
 This means that a 200 OK response can contain either a success or